 i.
-In accordance with section 6.f, the GMCB, in collaboration with AHS, shall submit to CMS for its approval, no later than June 30th of the year following the conclusion of Performance Years 1 through 5, an assessment describing how the Scale Target ACO Initiatives' designs compare against each other on key design dimensions such as services included for determination of the ACO's Shared Losses and Shared Savings as described in section 6.b.iii, risk arrangement, payment mechanism, quality measures, and beneficiary alignment ("Annual ACO Scale Targets and Alignment Report").
-This assessment must also describe how the Scale

-Target ACO Initiatives' designs are aligned across all payers, how they are different, the justification for differences that will remain, and a plan to bridge differences that should not remain.
+In accordance with section 6.f, the GMCB, in collaboration with AHS, shall submit to CMS for its approval, no later than June 30th of the year following the conclusion of each of the Performance Years 1 through 5, an assessment describing how the Scale Target ACO Initiatives' designs compare against each other on key design dimensions such as services included for determination of the ACO's Shared Losses and Shared Savings as described in section 6.b.iii, risk arrangement, payment mechanism, quality measures, and beneficiary alignment ("Annual ACO Scale Targets and Alignment Report").
+This assessment must also describe how the Scale Target ACO Initiatives' designs are aligned across all payers, how they are different, the justification for differences that will remain, and a plan to bridge differences that should not remain.
 CMS has the sole discretion to approve or disapprove the State's assessment.
 If CMS disapproves the State's assessment, it may qualify as a Triggering Event as described in section 21.

 - ii.
-The GMCB shall submit to CMS for its approval (1) no later than June 30th of the year following the conclusion of each of the Performance Years 1 through 5, the State's performance on the ACO Scale Targets described in sections 6.a, 6.b, and 6.c; and (2) no later than June 30th of the year following the conclusion of Performance Year 6 and, in the event of a transition period described in Section 2.c, Performance Year 7, the percentage of Vermont All-Payer Scale Target Beneficiaries aligned to a Scale Target ACO Initiative for each such Performance Year. - k.
-[RESERVED]
+The GMCB shall submit to CMS for its approval, no later than June 30th of the year following the conclusion of each of the Performance Years 1 through 5, the State's performance on the ACO Scale Targets described in sections 6.a, 6.b, and 6.c. - k.
+Consequences for Not Achieving ACO Scale Targets.
+If the State fails to achieve the ACO Scale Targets described in sections 6.a, 6.b, and 6.c for two consecutive Performance Years excluding Performance Year 0, it will qualify as a Triggering Event as described in section 21.
+Any corrective action plan (CAP) submitted by the GMCB in response to this Triggering Event, as set forth in section 21, shall include the methodology the State will use to improve its performance against the ACO Scale Targets.